-- Advocating appropriate standards, regulations and practices for Surveying and Spatial Information to Government. - Monitoring and influencing the education, training and ongoing accreditation of Surveyors to ensure they meet competency and professional practice standards. - Participating in the education, training and recognition of Spatial Information professionals. - Facilitating the continuation of the profession through the registration of surveyors and upholding professional standards. - Promoting the value of Surveying and Spatial Information to the Community.
+- Advocating appropriate standards, regulations and practices for Surveying and Spatial Information to Government. - Monitoring and influencing the education, training and ongoing accreditation of surveyors to ensure they meet competency and professional practice standards. - Participating in the education, training and recognition of Spatial Information professionals. - Facilitating the continuation of the profession through the registration of land and mining surveyors and upholding professional standards. - Promoting the value of Surveying and Spatial Information to the community.